smartstore/user-docs/en/get-started/installing-smartstore/preparing-linux-vps-cloud-or-dedicated-server.md

 We assume that the ufw (**u**ncomplicated **f**ire**w**all) is installed.
 First we list the application profiles that have already been set up.

 `sudo ufw app list`
+{% hint style="info" %}

-**Note:** If the command is returned with `sudo: ufw: command not found` , then no firewall is installed and this point can be skipped or the firewall must be installed. \{% endhint % }
+If the command is returned with `sudo: ufw: command not found` , then no firewall is installed and this point can be skipped or the firewall must be installed.
+{% endhint % }

 Usually three NGINX profiles are available: